 “In partnership with Direct Relief, The Vaseline® Healing Project is an aid effort to provide dermatological care, Vaseline® Jelly & medical supplies needed to help heal the skin of people affected by poverty or emergencies around the world.”

-As I am very interested in the representation of black spirituality in popular media these days, this is something that recently caught my eye, a virtual-reality documentary on Haitian Vodou.
+What do we think of a religion that helped to bring nearly a half a million enslaved black people into freedom during the Age of Independence when the US was still emerging out of its own colonial rule?
+Do we demonize it?
+Do we celebrate?
+As I am very interested in the representation of black spirituality in popular media these days, this virtual-reality documentary on Haitian Vodou caught my eye because it is produced by a corporation.
 I honestly don’t know what to make of it, so I could use some help.
 Is it a commercial?
-Is it an informed promotion of a dedicated religious community and their widely misunderstood traditions?
+Is it the promotion of a dedicated religious community and their widely misunderstood tradition?
 Is it a strategic business initiative designed to address some of the pressing medical and health needs in one of the most impoverished countries in the western hemisphere?
 One could try to view this video using an historical perspective or through a contemporary critical lens.
 You could, as I did, scan it warily for signs of product placement.
-It might be that I am too cynical to see a real public good coming from one of the largest and oldest multinational corporations whose ostensible purpose in this world is to sell more of its fantastically popular petrochemical consumer item and add to its bottom line.
+It might be that I am too cynical to see a real public good coming from one of the largest and oldest multinational corporations whose ostensible purpose in this world is to sell more of its fantastically popular petrochemical consumer items and add to its bottom line.
 Still, I was struck by the sensitivity of this piece, and especially use of the term healing with respect to practitioners of Haitian Vodou in the video, and how ideas of physical care and spiritual care are conjoined in a conversation about Religion, ceremony, and the ethics of community care.

 As some of you know, my current project is a book-length study of Africana religions and comics, where I consider how graphic formats are utilized for representing the spiritual traditions of black people.
 I keep getting sidetracked, though, because the sources are so diverse, and there are a million different stories that need to be told.
 So from time to time I want to post some of the more interesting themes that have emerged out of my research.
 Today’s topic has to do with my favorite subject, imagining Voodoo in popular discourses, which may or may not have anything to do with actual Africana religions.
 Recently, I submitted a piece to the serious and sagacious cohort of scholars at the African American Intellectual History Society blog in which I argue that the rise and fall of Voodoo in comics has been contingent upon myriad social and cultural forces that have historically shaped how we see black religious ideas and beliefs.
 Much like Hollywood Voodoo, Graphic Voodoo possesses a life of its own, with its own world views, plots, and personalities; but as I have suggested elsewhere, the prominence of the black superhero sets this genre apart by its fascinating use of religion as as a source of identity, empowerment, and self-creation, even with the mythical transformations that are typical of divine god figures.
 So what is it about these comics characters and Voodoo?